jonathanfletcher4/jonathanfletcher4.github.io/_posts/2020-11-29-nlp_disaster_tweets.md

 ## Performance by Keyword
-For different types of events it may be easier for the model to identify Relevant tweets given the langauge used for some types of disaster are more likely to appear in general conversation than others.
+For different types of events it may be easier for the model to identify Relevant tweets given the language used for some types of disaster are more likely to appear in general conversation than others.
 For example *fire* can appear in many common non-disaster conversations whereas *suicide bomber* is less likely to.

 Below we can see this reflected in the models score for tweets which contain certain keywords.
 The model performs better for tweets containing keywords such as *suicide bomber, wreckage, wounded, survived* which are less likely to appear in normal conversation.
 Whereas for keywords such as *threat, trauma, trouble* the model performs worse, this is likely because there are more contexts which these words appear in general conversation.